-Ms. Dawn Johnson, Secretary
+Ms. Dawn Johnson, Treasurer

 Dawn graduated from EIU in 1983 with a Bachelor of Arts in journalism.
 She is a litigation lawyer at Greensfelder, Hemker, and Gale, PC. – St. Louis, Missouri.
 As head of the firm’s Franchising and Distribution Industry Group, Dawn leads a team of transactional and litigation attorneys who represent clients nationally and internationally.
 Her practice focuses on all aspects of the dealer, distributor, and franchisee relationship, including termination and non-renewal, claims under state and federal relationship laws, and claims such as breach of contract, fraud, tortious interference, antitrust pricing, and trademark infringement.